wing5wong/artisan-rc-static/source/_news/2019-08-10_upcoming-events.md

 ■ inform the school via text or phone call

 ■ your child can inform us or the researchers on the day

-For more detailed information, please see the information attached.